D'Vonte Price: Professional career

+Indianapolis Colts

 Price signed with the Indianapolis Colts as an undrafted free agent on April 30, 2022.
-He was waived on August 30, 2022 and signed to the practice squad the next day.
-On October 15, 2022, He was elevated to the active roster for the Colts week 6 game against the Jaguars, following injuries to starting running backs Jonathan Taylor and Nyheim Hines.
-He played 2 snaps in his debut, both of which on special teams, and did not register a tackle.
+He was waived on August 30, and signed to the practice squad the next day.
+On October 15, Price was elevated to the active roster for the Colts' Week 6 game against the Jacksonville Jaguars, following injuries to starting running backs Jonathan Taylor and Nyheim Hines.
+He played two snaps in his debut, both of which on special teams, and did not register a tackle.

+On January 16, 2023, Price's practice squad deal expired, making him a free agent.

+BC Lions

+On January 23, 2025, Price signed with the BC Lions of the Canadian Football League (CFL).
+He was released on April 22, 2025.